embargo2710/roadrunner-problem-demo/README.md

 `php emitter.php` (emit 1000 tasks to pipeline)

-3. Then immediately go to first terminal and stop RR by CTRL + C.
+3. Then immediately go to first terminal and stop RR by CTRL + C twice.

 Start RR again: `rr serve`